-BOILER STATUS RED LED GREEN LED RED and GREEN NOTES Power-on flashing 0.5 sec. on/ 0.5 sec. off The red and green LEDs come on at the same time Vent cycle flashing 0.5 sec. on/ 1 sec. off flashing 0.5 sec. on/ 1 sec. off 0.0000.01 The red and green LEDs come sequentially one at a time OFF status flashing 0.3 sec. on/ 0.5 sec. off No heat request (stby) flashing 0.3 sec. on/ 0.5 sec. off Transitional ignition/ overtemperature flashing 0.3 sec. on/ 0.5 sec. off Presence of flame ON Chimney sweep ON Only if the flame is present Screed heater flashing 1 sec.on/ 1 sec. off flashing 1 sec.on/ 1 sec. off The red and green LEDs come on alternately
+BOILER STATUS RED LED GREEN LED RED and GREEN NOTES Power-on flashing The red and green LEDs come on at the same Fower-on 0.5 sec. on/0.5 sec. off time Vent cycle flashing flashing The red and green LEDs come sequentially one Venit Cycle 0.5 sec. on/1 sec. off 0.5 sec. on/1 sec. off at a time OFF status flashing OFF Status 0.3 sec. on/0.5 sec. off No heat request (stby) flashing No heat request (stby) 0.3 sec. on/0.5 sec. off Transitional ignition/ flashing overtemperature 0.3 sec. on/0.5 sec. off Presence of flame ON Chimney sweep ON Only if the flame is present Screed heater flashing flashing The red and green LEDs come on alternately Screed heater 1 sec. on/1 sec. off 1 sec. on/1 sec. off The red and green LED's come on alternately

-6.13 ALARM HISTORY
+6.15 ALARM HISTORY